 The district provides students the opportunity to speak at certain school events.
-If a student meets the eligibility criteria and wishes to speak at a school events, the student should submit his or her name in accordance with policy FNA(LOCAL).
+If a student meets the eligibility criteria and wishes to introduce one of the school events, the student should submit their name in accordance with policy FNA(LOCAL).

-[See Graduation on page 61 for information related to student speakers at graduation ceremonies and policy FNA(LOCAL) regarding other speaking opportunities.]
+[See Graduation (Secondary Grade Levels Only) for information related to student speakers at graduation ceremonies and policy FNA(LOCAL) regarding other speaking opportunities.]